omercankoc/swift-handbook/Collections/Arrays.md

 ```
 []
 ```
-- Returns the Count of Elements in the Array:
+- Returns the Count of Elements in the Array
 ```swift
 os.count
 ```
 ```
 4
 ```
-- Returns true if the Array is not empty, false otherwise:
+- Returns true if the Array is not empty, false otherwise
 ```swift
 os.isEmpty
 ```
 ```
 false
 ```
-- The First and Last Element in the Array:
+- The First and Last Element in the Array
 ```swift
 var first = os.first
 ```